Last updated on November 7th, 2018 at 07:55 pm

 After some startup settings, you will get a desktop of your Linux machine on your windows PC

-That’s all, we have successfully setup remote desktop feature on CentOS7.
+That’s all, we have successfully Install xrdp on CentOS 7 / RHEL 7.
 Don’t forget to leave your valuable feedback by submitting in the comments section or sending us an email at firstname.lastname@example.org.